Kavita108/EventsService/README.md

 * Clone code
 * Open the project with Visual Studio (Install dependencies like Docker.)
 * Start without Debugging
+* Build a MVC client
+* Add TokenService Microservice
+* Add Cart services
+* Add Order services
+* Integrate with the client
+* Integrate with the front end
+* Dockerize

 ## What you can do with this EventHub